daniil/blockchain-for-developers/ibm-blockchain-foundation-developer.md

   - Orderers which assert transaction order and distribute blocks to peers
   - Certificate authorities which provide the means of identifying users and organizations on the network
 - **Organizations** are the members of the blockchain network.
 Each organization will consist of many different users and types of users.

+### Identities, wallets and gateways

+The resources that you can access in a Hyperledger Fabric network are determined according to your identity; that's why its called a permissioned blockchain.
+Your identity is typically represented by an X.509 certificate issued by your organization, and stored in your wallet.
+Once you have an identity and a wallet, you can create a gateway that allows you to submit transactions to a network.

+A gateway represents a connection to a set of Hyperledger Fabric networks.
+If you want to submit a transaction, whether using VS Code or your own application, a gateway makes it easy to interact with a network: you configure a gateway, connect to it with an identity from your wallet, choose a particular network, and start submitting transactions using a smart contract that has been deployed in that network.

+A gateway is configured using a connection profile, which identifies a single peer in the network as an initial connection point.

+The difference between Fabric Environments and Fabric Gateways: an environment gives an overview of all the resources available to you in a Hyperledger Fabric network; a gateway provides an access point to those resources.

+### Hyperledger Fabric Transactions

+Hyperledger Fabric can generate two different kinds of transactions:

+- *Submitted* transactions are recorded on the blockchain ledger.
+These are used when you want to update the current value of the ledger.
+Submitted transactions go through the full consensus process before they are recorded on the ledger.
+It is possible to submit read-only ledger transactions, but it's less common.

+- *Evaluated* transactions are not recorded on the blockchain ledger.
+These transactions are typically used when you want to simply query the current value of the ledger.
+Evaluated transactions do not go through the consensus process; they are run on a single peer, and the result is returned to the caller.
+It is possible to evaluate read-write transactions, but it's less common.